-The Alabama Crimson Tide loves beating the snot out of unworthy NCAA opponents.
+The Alabama Crimson Tide love beating the snot out of unworthy NCAA opponents.
 In 2018, the Tide embarrassed Arkansas State 57-7.
 The year before, they smoked Mercer 56-0.
 When Kent State came to Tuscaloosa in 2016, Alabama sent them back to Ohio after a 48-0 beatdown.
 Alright, you get the point.
 The Crimson Tide host inferior teams and annihilate them every single year.

 For the most part, the University of Alabama doesn't have an attendance problem, but they do when it comes to UA students.
 Head coach Nick Saban ripped students last year for not showing up to watch his team (yep, you guessed it) run the Louisiana Ragin' Cajuns out of Bryant-Denny Stadium, 56-14.
 This year, the university is trying to convince kids to stay and watch these sad excuses for college football games by introducing a new program called "Tide Loyalty Points."

-According to AL.com, an email sent across campus by the Alabama athletic department informed students about purchasing Alabama football tickets for the upcoming season.
+According to AL.com, an email sent across campus in April by the Alabama athletic department informed students about purchasing Alabama football tickets for the upcoming season.
 This is common practice, even though most students usually buy season tickets with plans to attend the biggest games of the year, then get drunk at the rest and go home early rather than watch Alabama destroy Western Carolina.
-(Oh yeah, that’s really happening this season.)
+(Oh yeah, that's really happening this season.)

 At the end of the email, the school introduced the new "Tide Loyalty Points" program, which shouldn't be confused with the loyalty program that Tide (the laundry detergent) offers loyal clothes-washers all over the world.

-“Through the Tide Loyalty Points program, students will earn points for attending home football games and for their support in the 4th quarter,” the email reads.
-“Those points will contribute to students’ priority access to regular and postseason tickets.”
+"Through the Tide Loyalty Points program, students will earn points for attending home football games and for their support in the 4th quarter," the email read.
+"Those points will contribute to students' priority access to regular and postseason tickets."

-Alabama students enter home games using their student I.D. cards.
-Details are scarce, but how is Alabama going to keep kids from hitting the bars early?
+But how is Alabama going to keep kids from hitting the bars early?
 Are they going to form a human barricade and force them not to run out when the Tide is up 30 points at halftime?
 Will there be a prize store with Alabama T-shirts celebrating another massacre?